- What is it?

 Until further notice, the handling of git-branches is extremely fragile, and almost certain to break.
 Therefore, I do not recommend darcs-bridge for creating a bridge between multi-head repos, at this point in time.

 To be clear: one-shot conversions in either direction (darcs -> git or git -> darcs) should be fine, but attempting to create a synced bridge is very likely to fail/cause corruption.
-Unfortunately, the code to do one is intertwined with the other, so neither can work with darcs-bridge as it stands.

 The problem is the difficulty in “unravelling” the encoding of git branches into darcs patch-sequences - we need to be able to recover the exact original patch sequence (in 1-to-1 correspondence with the git commits) when re-exporting an imported git-repo.
 This is required for the bridge to stay in sync.